tnordquist/recursion-1/docs/index.md

     * Parameter:
         * Type: `int`
         * Name: _(Not dictated by the specification; should be chosen as the developer sees fit.)_
-    * Behavior:<a name="factorial-test-hint"></a>
+    * Behavior:
         * If parameter value < 0, `IllegalArgumentException` must be thrown;
+        * otherwise, if parameter value = 0, a value of 1 must be returned (this is the stopping condition);
-        * otherwise, if parameter value &le; 20, correct factorial function value must be returned;
+        * otherwise, the correct factorial function value must be returned (up to and including a parameter value of 20), using the recursive definition.

-        * otherwise, behavior is undefined (i.e. no exception should be thrown, but the method is not required to return the correct value).
+    Notes:

+     * The implementation shouldn't do anything special if the parameter value is greater than 20; however, the resulting value will overflow the range of `long` in that case; the implementation will thus not be expected to return the correct value above that point.

+    * You might have noticed&mdash;or maybe you already knew&mdash;that $1! = 0! = 1$.
+Thus, the number of recursive invocations can be reduced by 1, in most cases, by including a parameter value of 1 in the stopping condition.
+Whether to make this modification is up to you.

 #### Tests

 1. Create a test class (in the `test` source root) with the fully qualified name `edu.cnm.deepdive.FactorialsTest`.

-    Hint: IntelliJ IDEA can create the test class, with the required name, in the required location, using the **Code/Generate/Test** command, or the **Create Test** _intention action_ (accessed by clicking on the class name in the class declaration, then typing _[Alt]-[Enter]_ on Windows and Linux, or _[Option]-[Return]_ on OS X.) With the appropriate selection of options in the **Create Test** dialog that appears, the first few items of the next point will also be taken care of by IntelliJ IDEA.
+    <a name="factorial-test-hint"></a>Hint: IntelliJ IDEA can create the test class, with the required name, in the required location, using the **Code/Generate/Test** command, or the **Create Test** _intention action_ (accessed by clicking on the class name in the class declaration, then typing _[Alt]-[Enter]_ on Windows and Linux, or _[Option]-[Return]_ on OS X.) With the appropriate selection of options in the **Create Test** dialog that appears, the first few items of the next point will also be taken care of by IntelliJ IDEA.

 2. In the test class, define a method conforming to the following: